cardtech7/convo-app/README.md

 Finish the initial Log in and Registration Pages

 ## Day 3
 Day 3 this day I re-structure the registration and log in pages also the header and footer to make it components and the main pages was started but there are some bugs I see to fix tomorrow.
-Tomorrow fucos was to fix bug and creata a starting global chat to start the authentication of registration
+Tomorrow fucos was to fix bug.

+## Day 4
+This day I start creating the side bar hope to finish with in next 1 to 2 days and also the design I use is Mobile first design so after I finish the design for mobile an initial design I'll make a for tablet and desktop/laptop then go for backend and database.
+To launch the simple project and continue add the feature of what in the plan is.